 This procedure is the bariatric operation of choice for 70% of US bariatric surgeons.
 The GBP, also known as the “Roux-en-Y” gastric bypass surgery, has been performed for 30 years with a continuous evolution of technical changes to make it more effective and safe.
 This procedure is typically performed laparoscopically with a 1 to 2-night hospital stay in most cases.

 Roux-en-Y gastric bypass surgery uses a combination of restriction and malabsorption.
 During the procedure, the surgeon creates a smaller stomach pouch.
 The surgeon then attaches a Y-shaped section of the small intestine directly to the pouch.
 This allows food to bypass a large portion of the small intestine, which absorbs calories and nutrients.
-Having the smaller stomach pouch causes patients to feel fuller sooner and eat less food, and bypassing a portion of the small intestine means the patient’s body absorbs fewer calories.
+Having the smaller stomach pouch may cause patients to feel fuller sooner and eat less food, and bypassing a portion of the small intestine means the patient’s body may absorb fewer calories.